 Also hilarious is the reactions of Admiral Piett and a second observing officer on the Super Star Destroyer's bridge just before the A-wing crashes into it.

-Vader tells the bounty hunters that they're free to use any means at their disposal to find the Millenium Falcon, but he wants the passengers alive.
+Vader tells the bounty hunters that they're free to use any means at their disposal to find the Millennium Falcon, but he wants the passengers alive.
 "No disintegrations," he says, pointing right at Boba Fett as if to say, "This means you."

 The best part is Fett's response- he just sorta looks down dejectedly, as if he were silently complaining.

 In Empire, Yoda standing on Luke's feet when he's doing a handstand and telling him to concentrate as he levitating a rock.
 Then Luke's X-wing sinks deeper into the lake and Luke loses his balance and he falls and so does Yoda!
 Yoda: "Concen-TRAAAATE!.
 Yoda's expression as he falls and his pissed off look at Luke afterwards is hilarious!